PoliticalGraveyard.com

 Neistein, Bernard — of Chicago, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1964.
 Still living as of 1964.

-NEISWANGER: See also Richard Cunningham Patterson, Jr.
+NEISWANGER: See also Richard Cunningham Patterson Jr.

 Neiswonger, James Wire (1857-1917) — of Ohio.
 Born in Monroe County, Ohio, October 25, 1857.
 Member of Ohio state house of representatives, 1917; died in office 1917.
 Died in 1917 (age about 59 years).
 Interment at New Beallsville Cemetery, Beallsville, Ohio.

 Neithercut, Geoffrey L. — of Genesee County, Mich.
 Circuit judge in Michigan 7th Circuit, 2001.
-Still living as of 2001.
+Still living as of 2012.

 Neithercut, William Aaron (b.
 1889) — also known as William A. Neithercut — of Flint, Genesee County, Mich.
 Born in Clare, Clare County, Mich., October 23, 1889.
-Son of John M. Neithercut and Diana A. (Roloson) Neithercut.
 Democrat.
-Principal, Michigan School for the Blind, 1909-13; lawyer; candidate for justice of Michigan state supreme court, 1935; Presidential Elector for Michigan, 1960.
+Principal, Michigan School for the Blind, 1909-13; lawyer; candidate for circuit judge in Michigan 7th Circuit, 1923; candidate for justice of Michigan state supreme court, 1935; candidate for Presidential Elector for Michigan.
 Methodist.
 Member, American Bar Association; Freemasons; Knights Templar; Shriners; American Legion; Sigma Delta Kappa.
 Burial location unknown.

-Relatives: Married, August 15, 1917, to Ethel N. Gerow.
+Relatives: Son of John M. Neithercut and Diana A. (Roloson) Neithercut; married, August 15, 1917, to Ethel N. Gerow.

 Neito, Victor — of New York.
+Socialist.
 Socialist Workers candidate for U.S. Senator from New York, 1980.
 Still living as of 1980.

 Image source: Minnesota Legislative Manual 1917